bvarner/pi485/bearer/README.md

 to be removed from the 485 module.

 This layout

 ![Copper Layer](plots/pi485bearer-B.Cu.png) ![Front Layers](plots/pi485bearer-brd.png)

 will hold one of these

 ![LCTech485](lctech485.jpg)

-while addressing the shortcomings I uncovered while working on the standalone Pi485.
+and addresses the shortcomings I uncovered while working on the standalone Pi485.

 # Design Goals
 * Add the functions and features of the standalone module in a more compact layout that can accomodate inexpensive LC Tech 485 modules.